 • Joint inflammation– choose from boswellia gum, bromelain, scute root, flaxseed oil, guggul gum, myrrh gum, phellodendron bark, and turmeric root.
 If there is deficiency, choose from deer antler, amla fruit, alfalfa leaf, dry ginger, raw rehmannia root or wheat sprouts.
 The nutritional supplement glucosamine sulfate is also useful for deficiency joint inflammation as is the traditional Ayurvedic tonic Yogarajaguggulu.
 For topical treatment apply castor oil packs.

-• Kidney inflammation– choose from akebia (mu tong or A. trifoliata), alisma rhizome (ze xie or A. plantago-aquatica), capillaris (yin chen hao or Artemisia capillaris), phellodendron bark and stinging nettle leaf.
-If there is deficiency, choose from astragalus root, cordyceps mushroom, rehmannia root (cooked and raw), shilajatu and stinging nettle seed.
+• Kidney inflammation– choose from akebia (mu tong or A. trifoliata), alisma rhizome (ze xie or A. plantago-aquatica), capillaris (yin chen hao or Artemisia capillaris), phellodendron bark and stinging nettle leaf or seed.
+If there is deficiency, choose from astragalus root, cordyceps mushroom, rehmannia root (cooked and raw), and shilajatu .
 For topical treatment apply castor oil packs.

 • Lung inflammation– choose from beet root, boswellia gum, scute root, chrysanthemum flowers, garlic bulb, tulsi, peppermint leaf and turmeric root.
 If there is deficiency, choose from American ginseng root, cordyceps mushroom, reishi mushroom, schisandra berries and wild asparagus root.